 Subway is one of many companies where management chooses not to issue stock.
 Subway does not issue stock because it makes money by selling franchises and collecting royalties from franchisees.

-Subway Stock Price / Ticker
+Subway Stock Price & Ticker

-Subway does not have a stock price or a ticker on any exchange because the company is privately-held and has not issued stock.
+Subway does not have a stock price or a ticker on any exchange because it is privately held and has not issued stock.
 Not issuing stock gives Subway management more control over the company.

 In the United States, federal law requires publicly traded companies to divulge enormous amounts of information to the public.
 For instance, the U.S. Securities and Exchange Commission (SEC) requires publicly-traded companies to publish their financial data.